Clash of Titans

 Both Heisman and Warner introduced innovations to the fledgling game of football.

-Heisman's Innovations
+Heisman's and Warner's Innovations

 Heisman experimented with hidden ball tricks and instituted a shouted signal ("Hike" or "Hep") to trigger the center snap.
 He also developed a double-lateral pass that spread to other teams.
 Warner introduced the single and double wing formations, the body blocking technique, and the three point stance for running backs which allowed them to hit the line faster and stronger.